BronyaCat/Many-Shot-Generator/README.md

 ## Hints

 According to the paper published by Anthropic.ai, this kind of simple jailbreaking method can bypass the safety measures set by developers and is effective for models from multiple AI companies.
-It is particularly more effective for models that perform better in context learning and support longer context lengths.
+It is particularly more effective for models that perform better in **context learning** and support longer **context lengths**.
 You can read the[ article they published ](https://www.anthropic.com/research/many-shot-jailbreaking)to get more information.

 ## Disclaimer